-NEW JERSEY — New Jersey was ranked the worst state to start a business, according to personal finance website WalletHub's annual list of the best and worst states to start a business.
-New Jersey can be an economic powerhouse that provides all residents and businesses with an exceptional opportunity to thrive.
-Unfortunately, two well-known crises stifle our state economy, suppress our vitality, and deprive residents of their American dream.
-A key industry in New Jersey, the state's shipping business offers a strategic geographical location as an added advantage.
+NEW JERSEY — Despite being ranked the worst state to start a business by personal finance website WalletHub's annual list, New Jersey can still be an economic powerhouse that provides all residents and businesses with an exceptional opportunity to succeed.
+Unfortunately, two well-known crises have been stifling the state economy, suppressing its vitality, and depriving residents of their American dream.
+However, there are still many advantages that make New Jersey a great place for businesses to thrive.
+A key industry in New Jersey is shipping, which offers a strategic geographical location as an added advantage.

 If you have networking skills, any shipment-related business can be profitable in New Jersey.
 With the booming pharmaceutical and chemical industry, companies in New Jersey have evolved tremendously over the years.
 You must file your return with the New Jersey Department of the Treasury, Revenue Division and Business Services.
 New Jersey is also home to the port of New York and New Jersey, the largest seaport on the East Coast.

 As the most densely populated state in the country, New Jersey offers businesses a highly educated workforce.
 When out-of-state C-Suite leaders transcend stereotypes and discover the truth about New Jersey, the results can be especially compelling.
 New Jersey is primarily engaged in the production of medicines, chemicals, telecommunications, food processing, electrical equipment, printing and tourism.
 Its robust transportation system makes it easy to move people and products around the world.